 Once you’ve decided on a potential sponsor, the next step is to simply ask the person.
 Sponsors are not paid, they don’t work for the fellowship, and they are true volunteers.
 They don’t receive anything for their time other than the fact that their service to you helps them stay sober.

 Newcomers often describe getting their first sponsor in that it’s similar to asking someone on a date – they felt nervous beforehand.
-However, this isn’t necessary.
+However, after asking for a sponsor you'll discover that your nerves were truly false evidence appearing real.

 Most people in the fellowship will be happy to sponsor you or to point you in the right direction.
 The key is to step outside of your comfort zone and ask.
 You’ll be glad you did!